 Down Syndrome - A Developmental Journal is designed to help families and professionals track and understand the development of a child with Down Syndrome.

-Multiple Needs - A Developmental Journal is designed to help families and practitioners support the achievements of children whose development is affected by multiple factors that result in learning challenges.
+Multiple Needs - A Developmental Journal that is designed to help families and practitioners support the achievements of children whose development is affected by multiple factors that result in learning challenges.

 Social, Emotional and Mental Health needs